Listen to the Podcast

 When you have that up, you can see that any time you have a little sell-off, the VIX spikes up, and once it spikes, you can see that we get a little high and low range.
 It’s like looking at the McClellan Oscillator, and you can see that you have a scale at the high end, overbought and oversold range.
 What you're doing is you’re drawing the upper band and the lower band of that.
 And then it gives you an idea of overbought or oversold, just like the RSI indicators.

 Merely looking at the VIX will tell me how volatile.
 If you go to the VIX, and then right here CBOE, it gives you an idea of some of the high and low ranges.
 And I can go ahead and delete some of these drawings.
 If you back up and backtrack in history, you will see that kind of the lows are right around that $12 range.

 The ultimate high is in that 2009 level, which you can see was hitting those highs in the $90 range, but overall, the average highs are in the $30 range, or 30 point range.
 Those are the higher upper band levels.

 The VIX vs. The market

-When we had the upward motion in 2004, 2005, 2006, 2007, the VIX went down we were right around the 15 point on the VIX.
+When we had the upward motion in 2004, 2005, 2006, 2007, the VIX went down we were right around the 15 points on the VIX.
 As we went into 2008, 2009, the VIX spiked up again, and then we had about an 80-90 point on the VIX, a lot of fear during that time frame.
-Now, since 2009 we’ve kind of been going to the upside, and that’s when you can see the VIX was slowly starting to come down.
+Now, since 2009 we’ve been going to the upside, and that’s when you can see the VIX was slowly starting to come down.

 Beginners hate a high VIX